Project Based Learning

 A significant component of my teaching involves project-based and experiential learning practices.

 The Language of Comics

-An annual campus-wide event in which students research and construct a museum-style exhibit about comics.
+Campus-wide event where students research and construct a museum-style exhibit about comics.
 Recent themes have included "The Comics of Alabama," "Comics Around the World," and "The Origins of Comics."
-In addition to freestanding display walls, past exhibits have included interactive digital exhibits as well as workshops and roundtables with comic artists and writers.
+In addition to freestanding display walls, exhibits have included interactive digital installations, as well as workshops and roundtables with comic artists and writers.

 A website devoted to deception and illusionism in American literature and culture.
 Students promote the site by perpetrating a playful act of deception such as staging the "Montevallo Moon Landing" or the arrival of the mysterious character "Monsieur Mangin" on campus.
 Check out the screenshots from past sites and promotions in the gallery.

 An ongoing collaborative blog about the aesthetics and cultural history of conspiracy narratives in the United States.
 Students choose conspiracy narratives and then utilize close reading methods and historical analysis to understand their enduring appeal and larger cultural implications.

 How to Draw Comics (for People Who Can't Draw)

 An all-ages workshop on creating comics for the absolute beginner.
 I offer versions of this session both as part of my "Introduction to Comics" course and as a public program for the FORTE festival.